One Family Once More

 But when Cephas came to Antioch, I opposed him to his face because he stood condemned.
 For before, certain men came from James, he was eating with the Gentiles; but when they came he drew back and separated himself, fearing the circumcision group.
 And the rest of the Jews acted hypocritically along with him, so that even Barnabas was led astray by their hypocrisy.
 But when I saw that their conduct was not in step toward the truth of the Gospel, I said to Cephas before them all, “If you, though a Jew, live like a Gentile and not like a Jew, how can you force the Gentiles to live like Jews?”
 We ourselves are Jews by birth and not Gentile “sinners,” yet we know that a person is not declared right with God by works of the law, but through the trustworthiness of (or “trust in”) Jesus the Messiah.
 So we also have trust in Messiah Jesus, in order to be declared right by our trust in Messiah and not by works of the Torah.
 Because by works of the Torah, no one will be declared right.

-The True Markings of the Family of God
+The True Markings Of The Family Of God

+In part three (23:30-34:00), Tim and Jon take a closer look at why Paul is so adamant that circumcision is no longer a prerequisite for joining the family of God.
 If the Galatians and others were unable to see Jesus as the King of all nations and the entry point to his family as faith and trust (rather than a Jewish ethnic sign like circumcision), the Gospel would become a fundamentally different Gospel, Paul argues.
 Jesus is the truly human God who can put the human family back together.

 Galatians 3:26-29

 For you are all children of God through faith in Messiah Jesus.
 For all of you who were baptized into Messiah have clothed yourselves with Messiah.
 There is neither Jew nor Greek, there is neither slave nor free man, there is neither male nor female; for you are all one in Messiah Jesus.
 And if you belong to the Messiah, then you are Abraham’s descendants, heirs according to promise.
+In Galatians, Paul calls into question how we “mark” ourselves as believers.
+Is it with various social and ethnic identifiers or by the fruit of the Spirit (Galatians 5)?

 The Human God Who Brings All Things Together